Business Development Representative

 Proficient Level

-Consistently stop and examine themselves to assess their thoughts, motives and behaviors, to how those influence the world around them, and act with intent.
+• Consistently stops to examine themselves and assess their thoughts, motives and behaviors, and how those influence the world around them, and act with intent

 Customer Focus